 Cost: Individual Sales Navigator licenses start from $99/month.
 When you grow to the Advanced plan, it will cost $149/m.
 If you pay annually, licenses cost as follows: Teams (~$959) and Enterprise (~$1,600).

 Discounts and credits available: LinkedIn offers discounts when you're buying their Sales Navigator licenses.
 Based on our data, we've seen companies negotiate up to 45% off Sales Navigator Advanced, Team, and Enterprise plans.
-If you are looking for pricing insights on LinkedIn Sales Navigator, you can access it here.
+If you are looking for pricing insights on LinkedIn Sales Navigator, and other sales tools.

 Alternatives: There are no solid alternatives for start-up sales teams.